 A 9-inch keto chocolate cake made with coconut flour, and topped with a dark ganache frosting.
 It's a low carb dessert that's sugar free and gluten free.

-- 4 ounces (about 3/4 cup) finely chopped unsweetened baking chocolate
+finely chopped unsweetened baking chocolate (4 oz wt.)

-- 4 ounces (8 tablespoons) salted butter, plus more for greasing the pan
+- 8 tbsp salted butter (4 oz wt.), plus more for greasing the pan

 - 4 large eggs